Roy-lab/Tutorial_for_Aboretum-based_DE_geneset_analysis/README.md

 mv c2_meanval.txt arb_input/
 ...
 (Do tihs for all datset matrices.)
 ```

-`arb_input/c#_meanval.txt` files are the values used as the source values for the Arboretum clustering.
+**Result files:** `arb_input/c#_meanval.txt` files are the values used as the source values for the Arboretum clustering.

-- **Note**: The script expects the matrix text file as a tab-delimited [genes x cells] matrix WITH row and column headers.
+**Transposing of the data matrix:** The script expects the matrix text file as a tab-delimited [genes x cells] matrix WITH row and column headers.
 If the user's dataset has given as [cells x genes], one can transpose it by using "script/transpose_matrix.pl" like:
 ```
 - USAGE: transpose_matrix.pl [(tab-delimited) matrix.txt]
 perl script/transpose_matrix.pl c1_matrix.txt > c1_matrix_transposed.txt